mathieuprog/eleventy-i18n/README.md

 ### Translation parameters

-Your translations may also include parameter, as illustrated in the following example:
+Your translations may also include parameters, as illustrated in the following example:

 ```js
 // translations/en.json